podongy/podongy.github.io/_posts/2020-08-03-python_tips.md

-   cycle| Repeats an iterator’s items forever. tee| Splits a single iterator into multiple parallel iterators. zip_longest| A variant of the zip built-in function that works well with iterators of different lengths.
+   cycle| Repeats an iterator’s items forever. tee| Splits a single iterator into multiple parallel iterators. zip_longest| A variant of the zip built-in function that works well with iterators of different lengths. islice| Slices an iterator by numerical indexes without copying. takewhile| Returns items from an iterator while a predicate function returns True. dropwhile| Returns items from an iterator once the predicate function returns False for the first time. filterfalse| The opposite of the filter built-in function.

 # * Not sure...
 * Enforce Clarity with Keyword-Only Arguments